Capitol Theatre, Singapore: History

-Architecture and equipments
+Architecture and equipment

 Joe Fisher travelled overseas to acquire the materials for the theatre's furnishings, decorations and design.
 The Capitol Theatre was designed neoclassical architecture by British architects Keys and Dowdeswell, with its general plan, seating arrangements and lighting inspired from the Roxy Theatre in New York, United States.
 Builders Messrs Brossard and Mopin began construction of the foundation around July 1929.

 Messrs Sherwin-Williams Paint Co. in collaboration with local partner Messrs Lohmann and Co., designed the theatre's walls' and ceilings' detailing.

 Although installed with ventilation system, the theatre's roof was able to slide open which leave a 40-foot aperture for more ventilation.

 The first layout of the theatre could accommodate at least 1,600 people, with 1,100 seated on the ground floor.
 Another 500 seats were available at the circle that could be accessed via lifts or staircases.
 The seats were a few inches wider than normal British cinema seats, and the upholstery was supplied by a New York company.

 The theatre had a large projection room located below the balcony and ran the length of the building instead of being traditionally sited in the rear.
 It housed the latest Simplex projector installed with fireproof protection shutters.
 The theatre's acoustics and soundproofing were said to be exceptional at that time.
 Special expensive sound installations costing at least 40,000 Straits dollars were imported from Western Electric Company.

 The theatre's stage was also designed for stage productions, with changing rooms and organ chambers built into the theatre.
 It was also the first to equip multihued lighting system using concealed lamps with a dimmer function, which was never used in other existing theatres in Singapore at that time.

 Besides having the floodlit main entrance at the junction of Stamford Road and North Bridge Road, there are also two side entrances from Stamford Road and North Bridge Road, with a parking lot to accommodate at least 200 cars.

 There were several food outlets at the theatre.
 The main café on the first floor had a dance floor where cabaret was held at the selected nights, and adjoining the café was a restaurant known as the Capitol Restaurant.
 A café lounge was located at the circle.
 A special cooling room for making French pastries was built in the kitchen on the ground floor.
 Its adjoined building known as Namazie Mansions, which was named after the Chairman Namazie, was completed in the early 1930.